 The Council surveys all active in-state members of the Alaska Bar Association.
 The Council also surveys inactive in-state members and in-state retired members and active out-of-state members if those members have made their e-mail addresses available.

-The Council asks respondents to submit comments about an applicant.
+The Council asks respondents to write narrative comments about an applicant on the bar survey.
 Respondents are not required to provide their names with each comment but are encouraged to do so.
 Respondents are reminded of their ethical obligation to be truthful in all comments submitted.
 Respondents are assured that their names, if provided, will not be given to applicants and will not be used by the Council to identify the respondent’s survey ratings.
-Sample pages of a bar survey are appended (Appendix B).
+Sample pages of a bar survey are appended (Attachment A).

-The Council sends paper surveys to in-state active members who have indicated a preference for paper surveys or whose e-mail addresses are unknown to the Council.
+The Council sends paper surveys to in-state active members who have indicated a preference for paper surveys.
 The paper survey reminds an attorney not to respond to the electronic survey if the attorney responds to the paper survey.
 Respondents are instructed to place the completed survey inside a plain envelope that is provided by the Council and marked “confidential.”
 That envelope then is placed inside a pre-paid postage return envelope addressed to the Council’s contractor, on which the respondent puts his or her name, address, and signature.
 Upon receipt, the contractor separates the outside envelope from the survey form.
 Thereafter, the contractor identifies the paper survey response by its control number.

 The contractor eliminates the possibility of duplicate responses by comparing the control numbers of paper and electronic survey responses.
 If the contractor identifies duplicate responses, the contractor discards the survey that is less complete.

-The contractor prepares a statistical analysis of all survey responses, including average ratings for each quality for each candidate by range.
+The contractor prepares a report containing statistical analyses of all survey responses, including average ratings for each quality for each candidate by range.
 Ratings based on personal contacts or professional reputation are not included in most average ratings.
 The report provides detailed information about ratings by different demographic groups.
 The Council may use these data to identify patterns in survey results.
 The Council may ask the contractor to analyze the report for statistical or other anomalies in the data.
 The report includes a discussion of methodology and data management procedures.
 The Council publishes the report of numerical ratings on its website.
-Sample pages from an evaluation report are appended.
-(Appendix C)

 The contractor also prepares a separate report that includes a transcription of all respondent survey comments about applicants.
 If a respondent signed a comment, the respondent’s name is transcribed with the comment.
 If a respondent did not sign a comment, the comment is associated with the new control number assigned by the contractor.
 The assignment of a new control number precludes the Council from identifying the author of a bar survey comment from a survey respondent who wants to remain anonymous.
 Staff may investigate substantive comments submitted in the bar survey.

-The contractor provides the Council with its analysis and a transcript of all bar survey comments two to three weeks after the survey response deadline.
-Shortly thereafter Council staff inform applicants of survey results.
+The contractor provides the Council with its draft analysis and a transcript of all bar survey comments two to three weeks after the survey response deadline.
+Shortly thereafter Council staff inform applicants of their draft survey results.

-Staff inform the applicant of his or her ratings and provide the applicant with a general idea of the spectrum of ratings received by applicants.
+Staff inform each applicant of his or her draft ratings and give a general idea of the spectrum of ratings received by other applicants.
 Staff do not identify the ratings of other applicants.

 To view a sample of applicant's gathered information, go to the Sample Tech Report document.

 Council staff edit the transcribed bar survey comments to remove information that might compromise the identities of respondents.
-When staff send an applicant his or her numerical ratings, staff include the applicant’s written, edited comments.
+When staff send an applicant his or her numerical ratings, staff include the edited comments pertaining to that applicant.
 The edited comments indicate whether the comments were signed or unsigned, but all identifying information about the survey respondent is removed.
 Bar survey comments about applicants are not released publicly, and applicants are not permitted to share them outside the interview room.

 Immediately after the application deadline has passed, the Council issues a press release announcing the names of applicants; it also publicizes and posts on its website the place and approximate date of the Council meeting to interview candidates and vote.
 In its press release and on its website, the Council invites comments from the public about applicants.
-The public is invited to write, telephone, or fax comments to the Council.
+The public is invited to write, telephone, email, or fax comments to the Council.
 The public is also invited to submit comments via the Council’s website.
+The Council also publishes the names of the applicants and information about the public hearing on its Facebook page.

 The Council holds a public hearing to receive public comments, normally in the community where the judge will sit.
 The hearing typically coincides with the meeting to interview applicants.
 Subject to available funding, the Council advertises its public hearing through paid advertisements in major newspapers in Anchorage, Fairbanks, and Juneau, and in the location of the vacancy if it is outside of these communities.
 The Council may take public comments telephonically at the Council’s expense.

 Council staff compile all solicited materials and any unsolicited materials about applicants.
-Approximately three weeks before the Council’s meeting to interview applicants, Council staff send a packet of materials to each Council member about the applicants.
+Approximately one month before the Council’s meeting to interview applicants, Council staff send a packet of materials to each Council member about the applicants.
 This packet includes:

 The Council typically interviews all applicants.
 If an applicant applies for multiple judicial openings that are simultaneously pending, the applicant is interviewed only once for all vacancies.